openstack/tempest/README.rst

   discover features of a cloud incorrectly, and give people an incorrect assessment of their cloud.
 Explicit is always better.
 - Tempest uses OpenStack public interfaces.
-Tests in Tempest should only touch public interfaces, API calls (native or 3rd party), or libraries.
+Tests in Tempest should only touch public OpenStack APIs.
 - Tempest should not touch private or implementation specific interfaces.
 This means not directly going to the database, not directly hitting the hypervisors, not testing extensions not